zmihaf/dibs/README.md

 # Dibs

-*Dibs is currently on RFC phase, and is a side project maintained by [@zmihaf](https://github.com/zmihaf) on his free time*
+*Dibs is currently on RFC phase, and is a side project maintained by [@zmihaf](https://github.com/zmihaf) on his free time.
+Issue or Pull Request is highly welcomed since this is still so far from being completed*

 ```staging server: https://dibs.test.tvlk.cloud```